-The Kenai river salmon season will be firing up here pretty soon with small numbers of king salmon beginning to enter the Kenai River in early to mid-May, and increasing numbers through the end of May.
+The Kenai river salmon season will be firing up here pretty soon with small numbers of spring chinook salmon beginning to enter the Kenai River in early to mid-May, and increasing numbers through the end of May.
 The ADFG operates a Chinook salmon sonar site upriver, and sonar estimates are generally available by the end of May on the Sports Fishing home page.
-Most waters of the Kenai River in May are open to king fishing.
+Most waters of the Kenai River in May are open to spring salmon fishing guides and sports fishing anglers for king salmon.
 There are some closed areas, so be sure to check the regulation booklet carefully.
 Legal tackle is single-hook, unbaited, artificial lures/flies.
 You’ll need to learn and adhere to the early-run king salmon length regulations found in the regulation booklet as well.

 Kenai River shore anglers may find success fishing the flooding tide from Cunningham Park in Kenai, or near the Warren Ames Bridge.
 Upriver in Soldotna, shore anglers cast from the boardwalks at the Soldotna Visitor’s Center, or from the City of Soldotna’s Centennial park or Swiftwater campgrounds.
 Another opportunity is surf casting into salt waters at the mouth of the Kenai.
 There’s a City of Kenai parking area on the north shore, off Spruce Drive.
 Bait and treble/multiple hooks may be used in salt waters year-round.
 In the fresh waters of the Kenai, no bait is allowed until July 1, and treble/multiple hooks are not allowed until August 1.